This is where Wuhan coronavirus cases have been confirmed worldwide - Local News 8

 All public services will be closed for the rest of January, and civil servants are advised to stay home.
 All primary and secondary schools will be closed until further notice, and all banks are closed until Monday.

-Malaysia has confirmed seven cases — all Chinese nationals.
-The most recent cases include a four-year old child, a woman and a 52-year-old man, according to state news agency Bernama.
+Malaysia has confirmed eight cases — all Chinese nationals.
+The cases include a four-year old child, and a 52-year-old man, according to state news agency Bernama.

 Malaysia has temporarily suspended all visas for Chinese citizens from Hubei province.
 It has also established an emergency response team at its Beijing embassy to provide assistance to Malaysian citizens in China.